 Chest x-ray shows a variable number of cystic or linear lucencies in the lung fields.
 Some lucencies are elongated; others appear as enlarged subpleural cysts ranging from a few millimeters to several centimeters in diameter.

-This syndrome may resolve dramatically over 1 or 2 days or persist on x-ray for weeks.
-Some infants with severe respiratory disease and pulmonary interstitial emphysema develop bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by age of prematurity and extent of supplemental oxygen... read more (BPD), and the cystic changes of long-standing pulmonary interstitial emphysema then merge into the x-ray picture of BPD.
+This air-leak syndrome may resolve dramatically over 1 or 2 days or persist on x-ray for weeks.
+Some infants with severe respiratory disease and pulmonary interstitial emphysema develop bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by degree of prematurity and extent of supplemental... read more (BPD), and the cystic changes of long-standing pulmonary interstitial emphysema then merge into the x-ray picture of BPD.

 Treatment of pulmonary interstitial emphysema is mainly supportive.
 For mechanically ventilated infants Mechanical Ventilation Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by Supplemental oxygen Continuous positive airway... read more , lowering tidal volume and airway pressure by switching to a high-frequency oscillatory ventilator or high-frequency jet ventilator may help.
 If one lung is significantly more involved than the other, the infant may be laid down on the side of the lung with the more severe pulmonary interstitial emphysema; this will help to compress the lung with pulmonary interstitial emphysema, thereby decreasing air leakage and perhaps improving ventilation of the normal (elevated) lung.
 If one lung is very severely affected and the other is mildly affected or uninvolved, differential bronchial intubation and ventilation of the less-involved lung also may be attempted.
 However, it can be technically challenging to selectively intubate the left main bronchus; total atelectasis of the nonintubated lung soon results.
 Because only one lung is now being ventilated, ventilator settings and fraction of inspired oxygen (FIO2) may need to be altered.
 After 24 to 48 hours, the endotracheal tube is pulled back into the trachea, at which time the air leak may have stopped.

-Pneumomediastinum is dissection of air into connective tissue of the mediastinum ( see also Pneumomediastinum Pneumomediastinum Pneumomediastinum is air in mediastinal interstices.
+Pneumomediastinum is dissection of air into connective tissue of the mediastinum (see also Viral Pleuritis Pneumomediastinum Pneumomediastinum is air in mediastinal interstices.
 The main causes of pneumomediastinum are Alveolar rupture with dissection of air into the interstitium of the lung with translocation to... read more ); the air may further dissect into the subcutaneous tissues of the neck and scalp.

 Pneumomediastinum usually causes no symptoms or signs, but subcutaneous air causes crepitus.

 Diagnosis of pneumomediastinum is by x-ray.
-In an anteroposterior view, air may form a lucency around the heart and the air lifts the lobes of the thymus away from the cardiac silhouette (spinnaker sail sign—because it has the appearance of a boat sail).
+In an anteroposterior view, air may form a lucency around the heart and the air lifts the lobes of the thymus away from the cardiac silhouette (spinnaker sail sign—so-called because it has the appearance of a boat sail).

 No treatment of pneumomediastinum is usually needed, and the condition resolves spontaneously.